 What Are Your Long-Term Plans?

 If you expect to move in a few years, you should take that into account before installing an in-ground pool.
 Some home buyers don’t want a pool.
-Some above ground pools can be reassembled in a new home, which would give you more options when you’re buying a new place.

 What Type of Pool Should You Install?